M6 Birmingham Box Phase 3: Smart Motorway

 You can read the full press release for the operational launch.

-There are still some additional maintenance works to be completed and these will continue during night time closures until June.
-The activities that will continue during these night-time closures are mainly replacement of bridge joints.Installation of road markings.
+There are still some additional maintenance works to be completed and these will continue during night time lane closures until mid - August.
+The activities that will continue during these night-time closures are mainly replacement of bridge joints and installation of road markings.

 Removal of traffic management

-The traffic management between junction 5 and junction 6 has now been removed but night time traffic management will continue where necessary for bridge joint and road marking works.
+The traffic management has now been removed but some night time traffic management will continue where necessary for maintenance work on bridge joints and road markings